Skip to contents

 The family of "q" (quick) functions are for testing mediation effects in common models.
 These functions do the following in one single call:

-• Fit the regression models.
+• Fit the linear models.

 • Compute and test all the indirect effects.